swaroopsm/swaroopsm.github.com/_posts/2012-10-22-Basic-operations-in-MongoDB.md

   				"website": "swaroopsm.github.com"
 			     })
 </code></pre>
-In the above example, we are inserting data into the persons collection of the database swaroop.
-Remember, a collection can be considered as a table in RDBMS, although since there MongoDB is a schema-free database, there is no concept of tables.
+In the above example, we are inserting data into the persons [collection](http://www.mongodb.org/display/DOCS/Collections) of the database swaroop.
+Remember, a [collection](http://www.mongodb.org/display/DOCS/Collections) can be considered as a table in RDBMS, although since MongoDB is a schema-free database, there is no concept of tables.

 #####Insert an array of values:
 		name       : "Swaroop SM",